directus-labs/guest-authoring/post/getting-started-preact/index.md

 }
 ```

 This query will retrieve the first 100 items (default), sorted by publish date (descending order, which is latest first).
-It will only return the specific fields we request - slug, title, publish_date, and the name from the related author item.
+It will only return the specific fields we request - `slug`, `title`, `publish_date`, and the `name` from the related author item.

-Visit http://localhost:3000/blogand you should now see a blog post listing, with latest items first.
+Visit `http://localhost:3000/blog` and you should now see a blog post listing, with latest items first.

 ![Blog Posts](./images/blog-posts.png)